0xrhsmt/LegoTemp/README.md

     gunzip -k datasets/*.gz
     ```

-3. Please list the wallet addresses you are interested in the `inputs/wallets.csv` file.
+3. Please list the target wallet addresses in the `inputs/wallets.csv` file.

 4. Build the Docker image and run the container to analyze sybils: